The winner of the Pegasus World Cup 2020 is Mucho Gusto! Pegasus 2021 will take place on Saturday, January 21.

 There is a lot of interest in which horse to bet on in the Pegasus World Cup.
 It is one of the highest-profile horse races that take place every year and it always attracts large sums of bets.

 All racebooks that cater to horse racing will have a variety of markets on offer for the Pegasus World Cup.
 These Pegasus betting markets usually go live when the list of entries are set.

 Perhaps the most popular option for betting on the Pegasus World Cup for racing enthusiasts is through TVG.
 This is a platform that lives and breathes horse racing, not catering for any other sports.
 You can even watch live streams of the races you bet on through the TVG platform.

 TVG is the leading horse racing betting operator in the US.
 It has the widest coverage of horse races and some regular offers and bonuses.
-Currently, new customers can enjoy a first bet risk-free and get up to $200 back if that bet loses.
+Currently, new customers can enjoy a 50% bonus on your first deposit and get up to $250.
 T&Cs apply, 18/21+.

 There is also a team of racing experts on hand to give you tips and analysis on the various races you may be looking to place bets on, such as the Pegasus World Cup.
 There are also races from more than 150 other race tracks globally, with live betting even being an option.

 You can avail of great bonus deals when signing up for an account with TVG, as well as regular promotions for existing users.
 It is a good idea to shop around for the best Pegasus World Cup odds.

 While there are always great meetings taking place across the world for horse racing, the Pegasus World Cup always is one of the biggest to bet on.
 This is largely due to the caliber of horse and jockey that takes part in this race, as well as the massive prize pool on offer.